City · Canada · Americas

 Visa Information

-As of the latest update, travelers from most countries, including the United States, Canada, and European Union, can enter Canada without a visa for stays up to six months.
-However, an Electronic Travel Authorization (eTA) is required for visa-exempt foreign nationals flying to or transiting through Canada.
-It's crucial to verify the most current entry requirements directly with the Canadian government or your local embassy, as these can change frequently due to evolving global conditions.
-Check for any health-related entry restrictions or vaccination requirements, especially in the context of ongoing global health situations.
-Always ensure your passport is valid for the duration of your stay and consider carrying a printed copy of your travel itinerary and necessary documents.
+As of the latest updates, travelers from visa-exempt countries can enter Canada for tourism purposes for stays up to six months without a visa.
+However, it is mandatory to obtain an Electronic Travel Authorization (eTA) before boarding your flight.
+It is advisable to verify the most current entry requirements directly with the Canadian government or your airline, as these can change frequently.
+Ensure your passport is valid for the duration of your stay and consider purchasing travel insurance that covers health-related issues, especially given the ongoing global health situation.

 Safety